Nicole Love Hendrickson: Awards and affiliations

-Hendrickson was named Georgia Trends 2023 100 Most Influential Georgians.
+Hendrickson was named Georgia Trends 100 Most Influential Georgians since 2023.
 Hendrickson was the recipient of the Gwinnett Chamber of Commerce's Public Service Award and the 100 Black Men of Metro Atlanta's Trailblazer Award.
-Hendrickson eas named one of Engineering Georgia’s 100 Most Influential Women.
+Hendrickson was named one of Engineering Georgia’s 100 Most Influential Women.
 She is listed as one of Atlanta Business Chronicle’s Power 100: Most Influential Atlantans and had previously been included on Georgia Trend's top 40 under 40.

-Hendrickson sits on boards of numerous organizations including the Atlanta Regional Commission, Gwinnett Board of Health, Gwinnett Chamber of Commerce, Georgia Hispanic Chamber of Commerce, and the United Way Gwinnett Community Board.
-She is a member of the Rotary Club of Gwinnett County.
+Chairwoman Hendrickson is active on several local, regional, statewide, and national boards, including the Atlanta Regional Commission, Metropolitan North Georgia Water District Board, Gwinnett Board of Health, Gwinnett Chamber of Commerce, Georgia Hispanic Chamber of Commerce, and Gwinnett Convention and Visitors Bureau.
+She serves on the Association County Commissioners of Georgia (ACCG) Policy Steering Committee and in her role with the ARC chaired the Local Leaders Housing Action Committee, a group charged with developing a regional plan to address the Atlanta region’s housing affordability challenges.
+Chairwoman Hendrickson also serves in leadership roles with the National Association of Counties (NACo) as vice-chair of the Large Urban County Caucus and vice-chair of the workforce development subcommittee of the Community, Economic, and Workforce Development Committee.

+Hendrickson was initiated into Delta Sigma Theta sorority in the Spring of 2025 and is a member of the Gwinnett County Alumnae Chapter.